greenpau/caddy-authorize/README.md

 userToken, err := claims.GetToken("HS512", []byte(m.TokenProvider.TokenSecret))
 ```

-## Role-based Access Control
+## Role-based Access Control and Access Lists

+### Sources of Role Information

-By default, the plugin find role information in `roles` key of a token payload.
+By default, the plugin finds role information in `roles` key of a token payload.
 In the below example, the use has a single role, i.e. `anonymous`.

 ```json